whitneyburton/portfolios/students/1610-back/michael-schutte/m1_portfolio.markdown

 and his positive outlook is very much welcomed.
 He gets these concepts pretty quick and is always eager to help spread is knowledge.

+* His name is Mike.
+His enthusiasm is contagious, and oh so valuable when you’ve been sitting in a basement, staring at screens for hours.
+Not to mention, unbounded willingness to stop his task and help with any code problems, or just to talk about our mutual admiration for the tequila-rista across the road.
+It’s been a pleasure learning and writing code in his company.
+I will undoubtedly be recounting wild and crazy stories about this man and his proclivity for the finer things in life to my great-great-grandchildren.

+* Schutte, since day one you have been a learning inspiration to me.
+Thank you for constantly presenting a creative and unique approach to learning, sharing your insights and knowledge, and for being such a compassionate colleague.

 ### Playing a Part